saultaut/Math-AI-Papers/orca-math.md

 ### Innovative Problem Paraphrasing

-A good method for paraphrasing problems uses the subsequent prompt:
+**Note:** A good method for paraphrasing problems uses the subsequent prompt:

 ```
 Your goal is to create multiple word problems from a given word problem and